johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ![Faye Message Protocol](./assets/faye-protocol.png 'Faye Message Protocol')
 <figcaption><a name="figure1"></a>Figure 1: Faye Message Protocol</figcaption>

 As we've done in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, we'll start by building simple native requestor and responder apps.
+This will help us make sure we understand the Faye API, and give us a convenient testbed.
 To run the code in this section, [read these instructions]() for the github repository.

 As covered in the previous article, one of the challenges Nest microservices deals with is to layer a request/response message style **on top of** publish/subscribe semantics.
 In other words, Nest requestors need to be able to run code like: